christinapeng1/hume-verification-discord-bot/README.md

 ## verification.json

-You will need to modify this file yourself to (1) add new servers, or (2) repurpose the bot for another non-Brown group.
-The fields are self-explanatory: the bot will add `verifiedroleid` to any user that is verified in `guildid`.
+Modify this file to add new servers.
+The bot will add `verifiedroleid` to any user that is verified in `guildid`.

-## Contributions

-Contributions are welcome.

-## Brown Live Bot down?

-If the bot is down, you can contact Isaac (@HyperKids on Github).
-Alternatively, contact Brown Esports at Brown University - they own the service account for the Google Sheet that keeps this bot up.